 During my research experience for undergraduates (REU) at the University of Michigan Mathematics Department with Dr. Daniel Forger and Dr. Adam Stinchcombe, I developed a mathematical model to represent a rod photoreceptor population, compare model frameworks, and draw conclusions about gap junction coupling on eyesight.

 Representing a road network using graph theory

-As my first research experience, performed between my freshman and sophomore years of college, I’ve only included this for sentimental value.
-This work, led by Dr. Debra Czarneski as part of the Bryan Summer Research experience at Simpson College, opened the world of research to me and was published in an undergraduate journal.
+Performed between my freshman and sophomore years of college, this work, led by Dr. Debra Czarneski as part of the Bryan Summer Research experience at Simpson College, opened the world of research to me and was published in an undergraduate journal.
 Briefly, we used simple graph theory techniques to identify weak points in connectivity across a small road network.